 Soil - Any unconsolidated mineral or organic material of any origin.

-Soil Erosion and Sediment Control Plan - A scheme that minimizes soil erosion and sedimentation resulting from development and includes, but is not- limited to, a map and narrative.

 Soil Scientist - A person who is qualified as a soil scientist in accordance with the standards set by the United States Civil Service Commission.

 Soils Map - Soils classification maps as shown in the Soil Survey, Litchfield County Connecticut prepared by the U.S. Department of Agriculture, Natural Resource and Conservation Service.